 They also dine mostly on crustaceans.
 So, shrimp, crabs, and clams should be considered unsafe to keep with them.

-There are a bunch of aquarium owners that break that rule and keep Echidna nebulosa with cleaner shrimps without issue, but there are also plenty of reports of opportunistic hunting that has happened too.
+There are a bunch of aquarium owners that break that rule and keep Echidna nebulosa with cleaner shrimps without issue, but there are also plenty of reports of opportunistic hunting that has happened too, resulting in missing shrimps.

 Other, apparently less tasty (and cute) invertebrates in the echinoderm phylum, including starfish, urchins, etc., are probably fine.
 Otherwise, a good rule of thumb is “anything that will fit in the mouth of the eel, could end up in the mouth of the eel”.